 Construction of Western Sydney International Airport is now underway.
 Set to open in 2026, the airport is expected to generate economic activity, provide employment opportunities and meet Sydney's growing aviation needs.
 There is high demand for international expertise across the airport construction supply chain.

-Urban regeneration and construction
+Urban regeneration and smart cities

 Ready pool of online buyers

-Regard for UK brands
+High demand for UK brands